SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 Each entity is governed by explicit inclusion/exclusion criteria, negation cues, and prototypical trigger patterns.
 The extraction engine applies deterministic pattern matching to identify candidate entities within sectioned note text, strictly adhering to these predefined definitions.

-Rule development was guided by targeted inspection of a small sample of ICU notes from section detection validation (`validate_section_detection.py`).
+Rule development was guided by targeted inspection of a small sample of ICU notes from section extraction validation (`validate_section_extraction.py`).
 High-frequency, clinically meaningful patterns were identified and iteratively translated into deterministic rules, prioritising precision and reproducibility over exhaustive coverage.

 This constrained approach prevents scope creep, ensures span-aligned and clinically coherent outputs, and provides a stable foundation for downstream transformer validation in Phase 3.